eslint/rfcs/designs/2019-config-simplification/README.md

 * `name` - Specifies the name of the config object.
 This is helpful for printing out debugging information and, while not required, is recommended for that reason.
 * `files` - Determines the glob file patterns that this configuration applies to.
 * `ignores` - Determines the files that should not be linted using ESLint.
 This can be used in place of the `.eslintignore` file.
 The files specified by this array of glob patterns are subtracted from the files specified in `files`.
-* `defs` - Contains definitions that are used in the config.
-  * `plugins` - Contains definitions for plugins.
-This replaces the `plugins` key in `.eslintrc` files and the `--rulesdir` option.
+If there is no `files` key, then `ignores` acts the same as `ignorePatterns` in `.eslintrc` files.

 The following keys are specified the same as in `.eslintrc` files: